-WPA RADIUS.
+WPA-Enterprise.
 WPA used in coordination with a RADIUS server.
 (This should only be used when a RADIUS server is connected to the Router or other device.)
-First, select the type of WPA algorithm, TKIP or AES.
+WPA-Enterprise offers two encryption methods, TKIP and AES, with dynamic encryption keys.
 Enter the RADIUS server's IP Address and port number, along with a key shared between the device and the server.
 Last, enter a Group Key Renewal period, which instructs the device how often it should change the encryption keys.